Jagdish-J-P/fpx-payment/README.md

 ## Setup

-1. Add your redirect urls and your Seller and Exchange Id to the `.env` file.
+1. Add your redirect urls and your Seller and Exchange ID to the `.env` file.

 ```php